We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The results of one 2010 study claim that, in animals, exposure to a salt lamp for 14 weeks improved tryptophan and serotonin metabolism, leading to an antidepressant effect.
 The chemicals tryptophan and serotonin help regulate mood in the body.

-However, an analysis of studies in humans found that there was no consistent relationship between negative or positive ionization and mood or sleep.
+However, an analysis of studies in humans found that there was

 There is not much research into the relationship between salt lamps and sleep that have to do with air ionization or air purification.